KOREA

 Launched in 2020, the ROK Cultural Immersion Program was held in 10 sessions this year, each spanning three days and two nights.
 The program divided Korea into six regions, including Seoul-DMZ, Seorak-East Coast, Jeonju-Yeosu, Gyeongbu-Busan (regions 1 and 2), and Jeju Island.
 In 2024, a total of 1,900 participants joined the program, with 1,210 taking part in the first half and 700 in the second.

-A French participant from UNC expressed gratitude for the opportunity to experience Korea’s security environment firsthand.
+Colonel Andrew Mitchell, Deputy Chief of Staff with United Nations Command expressed gratitude for the opportunity to experience Korea’s security environment firsthand.
 He also emphasized that learning about the country’s culture and history had deepened their connection to Korea.
 Many participants from UNC reaffirmed their commitment to contributing to security through their work in UNC.

 MIlitary parade in South Korea.
 Some military vehicles are parading on the road.